hotosm/fAIr/frontend/docs/architecture/adr-choose-drawing-library/adr2.md

-# Architecture Decision Record 2: TerraDraw for Drawing Library
+# Architecture Decision Record 2: Use TerraDraw for Drawing Library

 Date: 08/09/2024